-Initially, people perceived freelancing as the second best option.
+Initially, people perceived freelancing as the second-best option.
 It was probably for the people who couldn’t get a decent full-time job.
 They also thought it was only for women so that they can have a part-time job while managing a home.
-It was believed that a freelance consultant works in solitude, gets low pay and is not a lucrative career option.
+It was believed that a becoming a freelance consultant from home works in solitude, gets low pay and is not a lucrative career option.

 However, the digital revolution has revamped the world of work.
 Employers are recognising the talent can be outside the 9-5 format.
 This new-age freelance consultant is ambitious, experienced, highly qualified and is busting stereotypes.

-As per an estimate by PayPal, India has close to 1.5 crore freelancers.
-A high-quality Indian freelancer can earn up to $20 per hour, choose their own clientele and meet phenomenal people while networking.
+As per an estimate by PayPal, there are close to 1.5 crore freelancers in India.
+A high-quality freelance consultant in India can earn up to $20 per hour, choose their own clientele and meet phenomenal people while networking.

 But becoming a freelance consultant is not easy.
 It does come with immense freedom but also demands much more individual personal responsibility.
 Working freelance means working very hard.
 It is nothing like your cushy 9-5 cubicle job.

-It is much more than pajamas and slippers.
+It is much more than pyjamas and slippers.
 From getting clients to managing your finances, meeting deliverables to growing your network it is nothing less than an entrepreneurial stint.

 Here is a step-by-step guide to kickstart your journey as a freelance consultant: